 Food & Healing

 Food has powerful potential to promote health.
 The Natural Gourmet Center’s food and healing coursework focuses on how to maximize the health benefits of ingredients and cooking techniques.
 Eastern and Western food theories and applications are incorporated into interdisciplinary training.
 Nutrition and health experts lead practical classes and lectures on topics such as soy foods, raw foods and cooking for specific diets, whether Ayurvedic, dairy-free, gluten-free or macrobiotic.
+See what recent graduates say about the program.

 Students are required to apply the skills and techniques taught in the classroom in professional kitchens or workplaces through a 200-hour externship that completes the program.
 ICE’s career services division will help you find the best position for developing, learning, gaining work experience and building a professional network in your desired field.